 The reason for the delay in the terms of trade deterioration in 1871, in the model, is the big fall in export good production associated with the negative productivity shock in both sectors.
-The fall in export good output tends to reduce s, while the impact of the transfer tends to increase s.
+The fall in export-good output tends to reduce s, while the impact of the transfer tends to increase s.
 The end result is that s in the model hardly moves at all in 1871, while in the sample s rises sharply.
 In fact, the movement in the terms of trade is better explained in the model without productivity shocks.
 One possible explanation for this is that productivity shocks were concentrated in the non-traded goods sector.
-Figure 11 repeats the exercise of Figure 10, but assuming now that productivity shocks occur only in non-traded goods.
-In this case both the size and timing of the terms of trade response in the model is extremely close to the sample path.
-At the same time, the movement in the net exports ratio still remains very close to the sample.
-In fact, Figure 11 shows quite close accord between the model and the sample path for all variables.
+Figure 10 repeats the exercise of Figure 9, but assuming now that productivity shocks occur only in non-traded goods.
+In this case both the size and timing of the terms of trade response in the model are strikingly close to those of the sample path.
+At the same time, the movement in the net exports ratio remains close to the sample.
+In fact, Figure 10 shows quite close accord between the model and the sample path for all variables.

-As a counterfactual, it is interesting to speculate how important a role was played by international capital markets in the movements on the economy, once we include all shocks in the model.
-Figure 12 illustrates the model with all shocks, but instead calibrating the risk premium response so high that the economy is in capital market autarky (as in Figure 6).
+As a counterfactual, it is interesting to speculate how important was the role played by international capital markets in the movements on the economy, once we include all shocks in the model.
+Figure 11 illustrates the model with all shocks, but now calibrating the risk premium response to be so high that the economy is in capital market autarky.
 It is clear that the model without capital markets cannot explain any of the series well.
 Both the terms of trade and the net export ratio rise by an order of magnitude larger than seen in the sample.
 But also, the absence of international capital flows tends to exacerbate the fall in consumption in 1870, relative to the historical sample, and at the same time dampen the fall in output (due to the stronger income effects on labour supply).